 The exchange rate on Japanese yen means more bang for your buck*

-Money makes the world go round, so it’d be nice to make your dollar go a bit further – and with the Japanese yen currently trading at an unprecedented favourable rate, it will.
+Money makes the world go round, so it’d be nice to make your dollar go a bit further – and with the Japanese yen still trading at a historically favourable rate for Australian visitors, it will.
 With an increased return on your currency exchange, there will never be a better time to splurge on your itinerary.
 Whether you’re tempted by a visit to Tokyo DisneySea, a traditional ryokan stay with a private onsen bath, or the purchase of luxury fruits (the Taiyou no Tamago mango and square watermelon are the perfect summer treat), enjoy access to greater value for every expenditure on your budget.

 It’s less crowded out of cherry blossom season – and there’s plenty of flowers to see